Fly-killing device: Fly gun

+Bug-A-Salt is the brand of plastic gun used to kill soft-bodied insects by shooting them with particles of table salt.

 Fly bottle

 A fly bottle or glass flytrap is a passive trap for flying insects.
 In the Far East, it is a large bottle of clear glass with a black metal top with a hole in the middle.
-An odorous bait is placed in the bottom of the bottle in the form of pieces of meat.
+An odorous bait, such as pieces of meat, is placed in the bottom of the bottle.
 Flies enter the bottle in search of food and are then unable to escape because their phototaxis behavior leads them anywhere in the bottle except to the darker top where the entry hole is.

 A European fly bottle is more conical, with small feet that raise it to 1.25 cm, with a trough about a 2.5 cm wide and deep that runs inside the bottle all around the central opening at the bottom of the container.
-In use, the bottle is stood on a plate and some sugar is sprinkled on said plate to attract flies, whom eventually fly up into the bottle, whose trough is filled with beer or vinegar, into which the flies fall and drown.
+In use, the bottle is stood on a plate and some sugar is sprinkled on the plate to attract flies, who eventually fly up into the bottle.
+The trough is filled with beer or vinegar, into which the flies fall and drown.
 In the past, the trough was sometimes filled with a dangerous mixture of milk, water, and arsenic or mercury chloride.

 Variants of these bottles are the agricultural fly traps used to fight the Mediterranean fruit fly and the olive fly, which have been in use since the 1930s.
 They are smaller, without feet, and the glass is thicker for rough outdoor usage, often involving suspension in a tree or bush.
 Modern versions of this device are often made of plastic, and can be purchased in some hardware stores.
 They can also be improvised from disposable plastic drink bottles.

 Disposable fly traps

-Disposable fly traps are small “use and throw away” fly traps.
+Disposable fly traps are small "use and throw away" fly traps.
 The traps are disposable plastic bags containing some attractant, generally made of flavoring agents that are non-toxic.
 Water and direct sunlight are used to activate the attractant, which emits a smell to lure the flies.
 Insects enter the trap and drown in the water inside.